On correlation functions in the coordinate and the algebraic Bethe ansatz

+At the end of this article, we will also include some comments on computations involving the inhomogeneous Heisenberg spin chain.
+As we have noted above, the Heisenberg model was at the center of the development of integrability in the AdS/CFT correspondence.
+The reason for that was because the conformal dimension of single trace operators on the $SU(2)$ sector of ${\cal N}=4$ supersymmetric Yang-Mills could be described with such model~\cite{MZ}.
+However, the situation is more involved at higher loops, which can only be described using long-range spin chains, meaning interactions beyond nearest-neighbours~\cite{BDS}.
+However, if we are interested on information up to a certain order in the loop expansion and not on an all-loop result, we can use instead a Heisenberg spin chain deformed by the presence of inhomogeneities.~\footnote{Beyond four-loops, it is also necessary to include a dressing phase factor in the S-matrix.
+Despite that, we will not include it in our computations.}

-The remaining part of the article is organized as follows.
-In section 2 we review the coordinate and the algebraic Bethe ansatz for the isotropic Heisenberg spin chain.
-We include the solution to the inverse scattering problem and a discussion on the normalization of states in each ansatz.
-Then in section 3 we will use the inverse scattering method to bring the calculation of form factors of spin operators to the scalar product of one Bethe state with an arbitrary vector.
-In section 4 we will face the problem of correlation functions involving two spin operators.
-This will require some care, because the commutation relations of the elements of the monodromy matrix for the homogeneous spin chain diverge.
-The method that we will develop to regularize these divergences will be the central part of this article.
-In section 5 we extend the analysis to the long-range Bethe ansatz.
-This can be done rather straightforwardly, recalling that the long-range spin chain can be mapped to an inhomogeneous short-range spin chain.
+The remaining part of the article is organised as follows.
+In section~\ref{Bethe}, we will review the coordinate and the algebraic Bethe ansatz for the isotropic Heisenberg spin chain.
+We include the solution to the inverse scattering problem and a recipe to compute scalar products between an on-shell and an off-shell Bethe state constructed using the Algebraic Bethe Ansatz.
+In section~\ref{normalizationsection}, we discuss the normalisation of states in the coordinate and versions of the ansatz.
+In section~\ref{correl}, we will explicitly compute correlation functions involving either one or two spin operators, mostly using the algebraic Bethe ansatz.
+The first case is relatively straightforward, but the second one requires some care because the commutation relations of the elements of the monodromy matrix for the homogeneous spin chain seemingly diverge.
+We show that these divergences are only apparent, as they are a $\frac{0}{0}$ indeterminate form that can be treated with proper care.
+In section~\ref{longcorr}, we will extend the analysis to the long-range BDS spin chain using the fact that it can be mapped to an inhomogeneous short-range spin chain.